FlamboD/AppFactoryCodeKatas/Conways Game of Life/README.md

 <a id="usage"></a>
 ## Usage
 To use this program you will need an input file.
 This file contains **0**s  and **1**s indicating inactive and active cells respectively.
-This will be the starting configuration for Conway's Game of Life. _Sample input files can be found in the [patterns](patterns) directory_
+This will be the starting configuration for Conway's Game of Life. _Sample input files can be found in the [patterns](patterns) directory._

 Open your console application in the same directory as the `main.py` file.